 - WQ-1.
 The Contractor shall keep construction activities under surveillance, management, and control to avoid pollution of surface and ground waters. - WQ-2.
-The Contractor shall perform water quality monitoring before, during, and after sediment removal activities per an amended 401 WQC. - WQ-3.
+The Contractor shall perform water quality monitoring before, during, and after sediment removal activities and implement BMPs per the 401 WQC (Appendix C). - WQ-3.
 For clearing and fence replacement activities on the tern island, the crossing would be temporarily improved using gravel or steel plates, which would minimize the equipment's direct contact with the water in the Marsh channel.